-The amber LED glows and the scanning icon appears in the display:
+The scanning symbol Q appears in the display:

 2 Scroll through the list of channels until the channel that you want to add appears.

 3 Press the nuisance delete key and this channel is now added to your background scan group.